 What is postpartum depression?

-Although some of the symptoms sound the same, postpartum depression is very different from the baby blues.
+While some of the symptoms sound the same, postpartum depression is different from the baby blues.

 Postpartum depression shouldn’t be taken lightly.
 It’s a serious disorder, but it can be overcome through treatment.